Sponsored by TSS International

 We were really proud to hear a real-life reference like described above.
 It confirms that TSS is right to always strive for the highest quality, because in emergency situations, the lives of armoured vehicles’ users depend on the material they use.
 The armouring is a crucial part of the survival, but when an armoured vehicle is standing still in a danger zone, it is a “sitting duck” and the armour will not give enough protection, no matter how well it was built.

 With the weights of armoured vehicles increasing all the time due to the required protection levels, TSS has collaborated with customers to develop a special Heavy Duty Wheel which can support the armour of their vehicles.
 Starting in 2010 with a 1500kg payload per 18” wheel (and a specially designed runflat as well), the payload of TSS Heavy Duty WheelsⓇ has been increased with each update.
-1600kg in 2011, 1800kgs in 2012 and even 2000kgs in 2017!
-For luxury armoured vehicles, 20” Wheel Assemblies are also available, with a payload of at least 1600kgs.
+1.600kg in 2011, 1.800kgs in 2012, 2.000kgs in 2017 and 2.250kgs for our most recent wheel for the LC300!

 The Rodgard BPX Runflat (designed especially for TSS) has also evolved to meet the payload requirements and is now also easier to install than ever before.